 Remote work, for some of us, is the new normal.
-For some people, this is a dream come true: you can work in your sweats, you can customize your office, and there’s no daily commute.
+For some people, this is a dream come true: you can work in your sweats, customize your office, and there’s no daily commute.
 For others, not so much.
-Bravo to all of you who’ve figured it out, but for many of us, remote work continues to be challenging.
+Bravo to all of you who’ve figured it out, but for many of us, remote work continues to bring about challenges.

 There are distractions everywhere you look, and sometimes snuggling up on the couch with a movie is simply way more enticing than work!
 Plus, it’s getting colder in lots of places.
 And nothing kills productivity like an icy, wintry day.